facebookarchive/oss-performance/README.md

 - Data comes from installing the demo-data-creator plugin (included) on a fresh install of Wordpress, and clicking 'generate data' in the admin panel a bunch of times.
-- URLs file is based on traffic to hhvm.com - request ratios are:
 - `DISABLE_WP_CRON` is set to true to disable the auto-update and other requests to `rpc.pingomatic.com` and `wordpress.org`.
   - auto-updating is not suitable for a like-to-like benchmark system like this